fw4spl-org/fw4spl-doc/CodingStyle/src/documentation.rst

 .. rule :: Document the code

-    The code must be documented with ==Doxygen==, an automated tool to generate documentation.
+    The code must be documented with **Doxygen**, an automated tool to generate documentation.

 .. rule :: Location of the documentation